 Also, you can share a read-only dashboard all across your entire organization.

-Finally, you can find a complete set of reports, charts in reports, and chart section.
+Finally, you can find a complete set of reports, charts in the reports and chart section.

-I hope this article helps you to find a very easy solution for making a dashboard for FreePBX systems.
+I hope this article helps you find an easy solution for making a dashboard for FreePBX systems.